EricMFink/PRcasebook/_drafts/Chapters/Judicial Conduct.md

 his opponent's missteps?

-21. Is the due process analysis less probing for incumbent judges --- who typically have a great advantage in elections --- than for challengers?
+21. Is the due process analysis less probing for incumbent judges --- who typically have a great advantage in elections---than for challengers?

 21. How final must the pending case be with respect to the